Drawing from the past, shaping the future

 The Union's Men's Hockey Team captured their first national championship title by defeating the University of Minnesota Golden Gophers, 7-4.

-The College begins construction on the new Integrated Science and Engineering Complex.
+The College begins construction on a new science and engineering complex.
 The $100 million building project is the most ambitious and largest in the school’s history.

 Union celebrates 50 years of study abroad programs.